Roman Charity

-Of Roman origin, it was often represented in art, especially in the Baroque period.
-Sometimes the title is Cimon and Pero.
+Roman Charity (Caritas Romana; Carità Romana) or Cimon and Pero is an ancient Greek and Roman exemplary story (exemplum) of filial piety (pietas) in which a woman secretly breastfeeds her father or mother, incarcerated and supposedly sentenced to death by starvation.
+Once caught, the loving devotion shown so moves the authorities that she is forgiven and the parent is typically freed.
+The father in the story is often named Cimon (Κίμων, Kímōn) and the daughter Pero, although other versions name the father Mycon (Μύκον, Mýkon).
+First attested in surviving Roman sources, it became a common theme in Early Modern period of Western European art, particularly the Baroque period.

 History

-The story is recorded in Factorum ac dictorum memorabilium (Nine Books of Memorable Acts and Sayings of the Ancient Romans) by the ancient Roman historian Valerius Maximus, and was presented as a great act of pietas (i.e., filial piety) and Roman honour.
-A painting in the Temple of Pietas depicted the scene.
+The story is recorded in the Factorum ac Dictorum Memorabilium Libri IX ("Nine Books of Memorable Deeds and Sayings") by the ancient Roman historian Valerius Maximus and was presented as a great act of pietas (i.e., filial piety) and Roman honour.
 Additionally, wall paintings and terracotta statues from the first century excavated in Pompeii suggest that visual representations of Pero and Cimon were common, however it is difficult to say whether these existed in response to Maximus's anecdote or preceded – inspired – his story.
 Among Romans, the theme had mythological echoes in Juno's breastfeeding of the adult Hercules, an Etruscan myth.

 Maximus's anecdote of Pero and Cimon posits the following ekphrastic challenge:

-The story of Cimon is accompanied by an almost identical story recorded by Roman historian Valerius Maximus, later retold by Pliny the Elder (AD 23–79), of a jailed plebeian woman who was nursed by her daughter.
-Reporting this to the judicial authorities the mother's sentence is remitted.
-While the guard does hesitate and wonder if perhaps what he saw was against nature (an act of lesbianism), he concludes that in fact it is an example of the first law of nature, which is to love one's own parents.
+The mid-1st century Natural History of Pliny the Elder includes the story in its section on the greatest examples of human affection known.
+In his version, a jailed plebeian woman was nursed by her daughter, who had just given birth and was searched for any food at each visit by the guard.
+Finally caught, the affection is so moving that the mother was freed and the family provided for out of public funds for the rest of their lives.
+In some versions, while the guard does hesitate and wonder if perhaps what he saw was against nature (an act of lesbianism), he concludes that in fact it is an example of the first law of nature, which is to love one's own parents.